arhaamwanii/Cortex---Manage-Time/README.md

 - **Desktop notifications** when timer completes
 - **Customizable duration** (default: 25 minutes)
 - **Responsive design** that works on any screen size

-## Installation Guide (For Non-Developers)

-### Step 1: Download the Extension Files
-1. **Download the ZIP file**: Click the green "Code" button on this page, then select "Download ZIP"
-2. **Extract the files**:
-   - On Windows: Right-click the ZIP file and select "Extract All"
-   - On Mac: Double-click the ZIP file to extract
-   - On Linux: Right-click and select "Extract Here"
-3. **Remember the folder location**: Note where you extracted the files - you'll need this in Step 4

-### Step 2: Open Chrome Extensions Page
-1. Open Google Chrome
-2. Type `chrome://extensions/` in the address bar and press Enter
-3. You should see a page with your installed extensions

-### Step 3: Enable Developer Mode
-1. Look for the toggle switch labeled "Developer mode" in the top-right corner
-2. Turn it ON (it will turn blue)
-3. You'll see new options appear below

-### Step 4: Load the Extension
-1. Click the "Load unpacked" button that appeared after enabling Developer mode
-2. A file browser window will open
-3. Navigate to the folder where you extracted the CORTEX files
-4. Select the folder (not individual files) and click "Select Folder"
-5. You should see CORTEX appear in your extensions list

-### Step 5: Verify Installation
-1. Look for CORTEX in your extensions list
-2. Make sure the toggle switch next to it is ON (blue)
-3. Open a new tab - you should see the timer centered on a black background
-4. Visit any website - you should see the floating timer appear

-### Troubleshooting
-- **Extension not appearing?** Make sure you selected the folder containing the files, not individual files
-- **Timer not showing?** Try refreshing the page or opening a new tab
-- **Permission errors?** Make sure you enabled Developer mode first

-### What You Should See
-- A floating timer on every website you visit
-- The timer can be dragged around and positioned anywhere
-- Hover over the timer to see Start/Pause, Reset, and Set Time buttons
-- New tabs show the timer centered on a black background

-## Usage

-### Basic Timer
-- **Start/Pause**: Click the Start button to begin your focus session
-- **Reset**: Reset the timer back to the original duration
-- **Set Time**: Change the timer duration to any number of minutes

-### Positioning
-- **Drag**: Click and drag the timer to move it around
-- **Auto-save**: Your position is automatically saved for each website
-- **Hover**: Hover over the timer to see the control buttons

-### New Tab
-- Open a new tab to see the timer centered on a black background
-- Perfect for starting a focused work session

 ## Why Pomodoro?